MathieuCarriere/sklearn-tda/README.md

 **Author**: Mathieu Carrière.

+**Warning**: this code is no longer maintained since it is now part of the Gudhi library: https://github.com/GUDHI/gudhi-devel.
+I recommend anyone willing to use this code to check Gudhi instead (except for Mapper and Tomato).

 # Description

 `sklearn_tda` is a python package for handling collections of persistence diagrams for machine learning purposes.